lunes, 6 de abril de 1992

 Es tu nombre: "un poema de amor".

-Your name resonated under equinoctial geography,
+Your name resounded beneath equinoctial skies,

-an accelerating cataclysm caused your presence
+an accelerating cataclysm summoned your presence

-in the eroded cliffs of the Colonche
+upon the eroded cliffs of Colonche,

-as the reflection of the mother mountain range in the pupil
+like the reflection of the mother cordillera

-of the legendary and authentic chagra;
+in the pupil of the legendary chagra;

-as the toasted mark on manly skin
+like the sun’s toasted mark upon the manly skin

-of the sun father in the fisherman cholo del Manabí,
+of the fisherman cholo of Manabí.

-your words made the chimeric wind whistle
+Your words made the chimeric wind whistle

-among the branches of the ancestral ceibos,
+through the branches of ancestral ceibos,

-green kings reigning over my desert alcores
+green kings reigning over my desert hills,

 (Pintura del artista norteamericano Daniel Gerhartz)

-(I, more than ever, need you)
+(I, more than ever, need you),

-of the rivers of the Guayas basin
+from the rivers of the Guayas basin

-at sunset over the porch.
+at sunset upon the porch.

-cross my chest with your jíbaras arrows
+pierce my chest with your Jíbaro arrows,

-leave me deep inside your jungles
+abandon me deep within your jungles,

-or I will take a trip to the moors
+or I will journey to the moors,

-confused with flutter
+confused with the flutter

-of a majestic condor in the high mountains
+of a majestic condor in the highlands,

-You will collect dream and multicolored illusions
+You will gather dreamlike, multicolored illusions

 to leave my volcanic footprint in time.

-You initiate me in your genesis: mud and water,
+Initiate me in your genesis: mud and water,

-ceramic identity, vessel that in my hands
+ceramic identity, a vessel in my hands

-left touch caresses of love,
+imprinted with caresses of love,

 pronouncing your name: you, you, you.

-that provokes in me the memory of half a century
+stirring in me the memory of half a century

 of betrayals.

-It's your name: "a love poem".
+It is your name: “a love poem.”

 domingo, 1 de marzo de 1992